Analysis | Mask or No Mask? Why the Guidance Has Been Shifting

 5. Where are masks facing resistance?

-In Brazil, which has the second-highest number of coronavirus cases and deaths in the world, President Jair Bolsanaro has been criticized for using homophobic language to mock the use of face masks.
+In Brazil, which has the second-highest number of coronavirus cases and deaths in the world, President Jair Bolsanaro has been criticized for using homophobic language to mock the use of face masks (he tested positive for the virus twice in July).
 U.S. President Donald Trump downplayed the importance of masks for months before wearing one in public for the first time on July 11, and a recent Pew Research Center poll found U.S. Democrats were more likely to say they wear masks than Republicans.
 (Trump’s presumptive Democratic challenger in the November election, Joe Biden, said if he were in the White House he would “do everything possible to make it required that people have to wear masks in public.”)

 6. What are the different types of masks?